qgis/QGIS-Documentation/docs/user_manual/style_library/3d_symbols.rst

    Properties of a 3D polygon symbol

 * As for the other ones, :guilabel:`Height` can be defined in CRS units.
-You can also use the |dataDefined| button to overwrite the value with a custom expression, a variable or an entry of the attribute table
+You can also use the |dataDefine| button to overwrite the value with a custom expression, a variable or an entry of the attribute table

 * Again, :guilabel:`Extrusion` is possible for missing z-values.
-Also for the extrusion you can use the |dataDefined| button in order to use the values of the vector layer and have different results for each polygon:
+Also for the extrusion you can use the |dataDefine| button in order to use the values of the vector layer and have different results for each polygon:

   .. figure:: img/3d_extrusion.png